-Our Family support workers are available to foster carer's and young people to assist with a range of matters pertaining to supporting placements to be maintained.
-Additional support is normally organized via the Supervising Social Worker who would coordinate this support.
+Our Family Support Workers are available to foster carers and young people to assist with a range of support needs, group work and independence skills.
+As well as offering additional support to help maintain placements.
+Additional support is normally organized via the Supervising Social Worker who would coordinate this support